ImaginePublications/ImaginePublications.github.io/README.md

 `git clone `

-2. Edit file `imagine_publications.bib`.
+2. Edit `imagine_publications.bib`.
 The syntax is the same as for a standard bibfile with some additional fields.
 You can use one of the following templates:
 ```
-@article{,
+@article{ <key> ,
   title = {{}},
   author = {},
   journal = ,